aodintsov1/cse15l-lab-reports/week7labreport.md

 * Keys pressed `<up><up><up><up><up><enter>`
 * This went up to the previously entered command, `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`, to compile the .java files in the directory because `*.java` makes the command apply to all the files ending in `.java`
 * Keys pressed `<up><up><up><up><up><enter>`
-* This then went to the previous command, `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests.java`
+* This then went to the previous command, `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`, to run the ListExamplesTests file
   ![Image](lab7screenshot3.png)
 ## 7. Edit the code file to fix the failing test
   ![Image](lab7screenshot4.png)